n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 You must connect at least one tool sub-node.
 ///

 n8n provides several agents.
-The conversational agent is the default. n8n recommends using this for most use cases: it's the easiest to configure and will handle most scenarios.
+The tool agent is the default. n8n recommends using this for most use cases: it will handle most scenarios and provides the best experience when working with [tools](/advanced-ai/examples/understand-tools/).
+If your preferred AI model doesn't support tools, the conversational agent is a good general option.

 ## Conversational Agent